annemarie35/the-code-gloss/README.md

 ## Start database & run migrations

-If you use Direnvn, create a .envrc file
+If you use Direnv, create a .envrc file

 ```bash
 cp .envrc.sample .envrc